 Ophthalmologists are MD physicians who have completed four years of medical school followed by an internship and a 3-year ophthalmology residency, training in all aspects (basic, intermediate and advanced) of eye care.
-Many ophthalmologists undergo additional years of training, including 1 or 2- year fellowships in glaucoma, retinal and vitreous diseases, cornea and external diseases, uveitis (inflammation), neuro-ophthalmology, orbit (eye socket) and oculoplastic surgery, or strabismus (eye muscle) surgery, which allows them to bring specialized expertise to our Veterans.
+Many ophthalmologists undergo additional years of training, including 1 or 2- year fellowships in glaucoma, retinal and vitreous diseases, cornea and external diseases, uveitis (inflammation), neuro-ophthalmology, or orbit (eye socket) and oculoplastic surgery, which allows them to bring specialized expertise to our TRICARE beneficiaries.

 - Complete eye examinations

 - Treatment of medical conditions of the eye

 - Spectacle correction

 - Visual field testing

 - Fluorescein angiography

 The cornea and cataract service focuses on the anterior segment of the eye.
 This subspecialty treats keratoconus, corneal scarring and Fuchs’ endothelial dystrophy with full thickness and lamellar corneal transplantation.
 The cornea service also treats pterygium and ocular surface tumors as well as cataract.

 The retina service focuses on the posterior segment of the eye.
 The retina service treats diabetic retinopathy, age related macular degeneration and retinal detachment.